Graham Windham-Manhattanville Cornerstone Community Center

 - Purpose

-- CCS grant helped Harlem Beacon provide a range of afterschool activities, including a computer program, a reading program, a community service project, as well as the ability to purchase percussion instruments for their music program.
+- The CCS grant was used to help the Harlem Beacon provide a range of afterschool activities, including a computer program, a reading program, a community service project, as well as the ability to purchase percussion instruments for their music program.

 - Amount